Targobank: Transformation into a universal bank

+On 2 January 2026, Crédit Mutuel announced the completion of the acquisition of OLB, through Targobank.

 Business activities

 Targobank is part of Groupe Crédit Mutuel, a cooperative banking group based in France.
 Originally, Targobank was primarily positioned as a retail bank, particularly in the area of consumer credit.
 With additional services for business and corporate clients, Targobank has taken steps towards becoming a bank with a broader range of activities.
 Targobank has around 3.8 million private, business, and corporate clients and, in 2024, recorded a pre-tax profit of €607 million (according to IFRS) on total assets of €44.9 billion.
 The bank employs 7,400 staff and is one of the larger banking employers in the financial centre of Düsseldorf.
 The Chair of the Management Board is Isabelle Chevelard.
 The Supervisory Board is chaired by René Dangel.

 The bank operates three business segments: retail customers, business customers, and corporate clients.
 The first segment covers lending, deposit-taking, payment transactions, securities business, and insurance brokerage, and is divided into the following five areas: accounts & cards, loans & financing, wealth advisory, saving & investments, and protection & provision.
 In the second segment, the bank offers loans, payment accounts, credit cards, and call money accounts for business purposes to small and micro-enterprises (including the self-employed).
 The range of services in the third segment – through the Targobank Corporate & Institutional Banking division – includes corporate and special financing for the upper midmarket and financing for commercial property as well as payment transactions and investment products.
 Targobank also offers financing products in the areas of Receivable Finance, Equipment Finance and Investment Finance for companies.
 The range for corporate customers is supplemented by sales and goods purchase financing for retailers (Sales Finance) and, with the help of Targobank Autobank, vehicle purchase and sales financing for car dealers.